-Prerequisite: Spanish 101 or the equivalent.
+Prerequisite: Spanish 101 or the equivalent or demonstrated competence approved by the instructor.
 This course is a continuation of Spanish 101.
 Emphasis is on idiomatic language and complicated syntax.
 Laboratory fee.
 (3 Lec., 2 Lab.)

 (SPA) 201 Intermediate Spanish (3)